2DegreesInvesting/ds.databricks4r/README.md

-# Introduction to Databricks for R analysts and developers
+# Databricks for RStudio users

 The goal of this series is to help R users understand if and how they can do in Databricks the things they already do elsewhere – mainly un